lupyuen/lupyuen.github.io/src/purescript.md

 </a>
 ```

-Which links our page that displays the __NuttX Disassembly__ for the address: [term.js](https://github.com/lupyuen/nuttx-tinyemu/blob/main/docs/purescript/term.js#L1556-L1571)
+Which links to our page that displays the __NuttX Disassembly__ for the address: [term.js](https://github.com/lupyuen/nuttx-tinyemu/blob/main/docs/purescript/term.js#L1556-L1571)

 ```javascript
 // If `addr` is a valid address,